ibm-cloud-docs/EventStreams/using_kafka_api.md

 The sample code refers to the [{{site.data.keyword.messagehub}} samples](https://github.com/IBM/eventstreams-samples){: external}.

-For other Kafka client libaries, refer to their documentation about how to implement OAUTHBEARER support. eg.
+For other Kafka client libaries, refer to their documentation about how to implement OAUTHBEARER support.
+For example:.

 - [sarama](https://github.com/Shopify/sarama): an implementation of `AccessTokenProvider` interface is required.
 - [librdkafka](https://github.com/confluentinc/librdkafka): an implementation of `oauthbearer_token_refresh_cb` callback is required.

-See {{site.data.keyword.iamlong}}'s [document](https://cloud.ibm.com/docs/account?topic=account-iamtoken_from_apikey) to know how to generate an IBM Cloud IAM token by using an API key.
+For information about how to generate an {{site.data.keyword.Bluemix_notm}} IAM token by using an API key, see {{site.data.keyword.iamlong}}'s [document](https://cloud.ibm.com/docs/account?topic=account-iamtoken_from_apikey).